What Makes the lightning record page load slow?

 - Analyze button

-How to Analyze your Salesforce Lightning Pages
+Analyze Salesforce Lightning Pages Speed

 You can open your best or worst Lightning page layout and click on the cog.
 Then select Edit Page.
 From there, you’ll reach Lightning App Builder.
 There you’ll see the Analyze button on the top right corner.
 Then click Analyze to get instant recommendations.
 These recommendations can be segmented into two sections: desktop and phone.